-However, an important aspect here is that there are numerous double taxation avoidance treaties which will apply ife you are a tax resident in a nother country and which will ultimately determine how your dividends will be taxed and which rates will apply.
+However, an important aspect here is that there are numerous double taxation avoidance treaties which will apply if you are a tax resident in another country and which will ultimately determine how your dividends will be taxed and which rates will apply.

 In Estonia, a value-added tax (VAT) number is not immediately given to the organisation.
 Until the company is not VAT liable, it acts based on a registration number that is also a tax number.

 Companies are free to choose whether they will voluntarily register for VAT in Estonia or do it later when they exceed the corresponding threshold.
 The difference is that a VAT registered company must include VAT on the invoice and declare it on the corresponding declaration.

 However, if a corporation is not taxable, the tax is not added to the invoice, and thus the total price of the service or goods for the customer is lower.

 If an Estonian company sells products or provides services that are not brought to or taken out of Estonia, the products and services are taxed according to the rules of the country where the turnover has arisen.